Ashfaqbs/Joke-API-Random-Jokes-Through-a-RESTful-API/README.md

 # MY_JOKE_API
-SpringBoot Project , runs on tomcat server=8080, url-http://localhost:8080/jokes, returns Random Jokes when requested to he server
+SpringBoot Project , runs on tomcat server=8080, returns Random Jokes when requested to the user